1 A good name is to be chosen rather than great riches, and loving favor rather than silver and gold.

 22 Do not rob the poor, because he is poor, neither oppress the afflicted in the gate,

-23 For the LORD will plead their cause, and spoil the soul of those who spoiled them.
+23 For the LORD will plead their cause and plunder the soul of those who plundered them.

 24 Make no friendship with an angry man, and with a furious man you shall not go,